CsatiZoltan/t8code-wiki/Setting-up-t8code-on-JUWELS.md

 Use your favourite configure options and run `make`.

-If you do not explicitely need to link any `blas` or `lapack` code deactivate linking with the configure flags
+If you do not explicitely need to link any `blas` or `lapack` code, deactivate linking with the configure flags
 ```
 --without-blas
 --without-lapack